PJIBEC Terms and Conditions

 Eligibility

-• Brass players wishing to take part must be aged 18 – 30 at the time of the Competition, with a group average of no more than 28.
-Applications will therefore be accepted from those born on or after 20 July 1991.
+Brass players wishing to take part must be aged 18 – 30 at the time of the Competition, with a group average age of no more than 28.
+Applications will therefore be accepted from those born on or after 19 July 1995.

-• One change in membership of a participating group (from submission to Competition date) is permissible, if due to important professional or personal circumstances.
-Two changes in membership will be at the discretion of the Jury Chair.
+One change in membership of a participating group (from submission to Competition date) is permissible, if due to important professional or personal circumstances.
+Two or more changes in membership will be at the discretion of the Artistic Director

 Competition Process